 For most westerners, pictures are the easiest sensory representation to notice and alter deliberately.
 You can learn to make similar alterations to the sounds you hear and the sensations you feel just as easily.
-Move sounds from where they are to another location; changing the speed, the tones, the volume, as if you had a sophisticated mixing desk.
-You can increase or decrease the intensity of sensations, change the texture, heat them up or cool them down, slow the rhythm or speed it up, move them around, make them bigger or smaller or disappear completely.
+Move sounds from where they are to another location, changing the speed, the tones, and the volume as if you had a sophisticated mixing desk.
+You can increase or decrease the intensity of sensations, change the texture, heat them up or cool them down, slow the rhythm or speed it up, move them around, make them bigger or smaller, or disappear completely.

-There is a commonly held belief in western society that sensation cannot be changed at will and neither can emotion.
-There is a related myth that anyone who can change their emotions is faking, shallow, uncaring, or untrustworthy, unenlightened, repressed or ‘not ready’ to be ‘authentic’.
+There is a commonly held belief in western society that sensation cannot be changed at will, and neither can emotion.
+There is a related myth that anyone who can change their emotions is faking, shallow, uncaring, untrustworthy, unenlightened, repressed, or ‘not ready’ to be ‘authentic’.
 Most cultures believe that one system (sight, hearing and feeling) is outside their control, but not all find feeling the most difficult.
 For example, Native American culture has a reputation for changing feelings and sensations with facility.

-Check our 10970NAT Graduate Certificate in Neuro-Linguistic Programming program.
+Check out our 10970NAT Graduate Certificate in Neuro-Linguistic Programming program.